Sidney Smith (Royal Navy officer)

 Admiral Sir William Sidney Smith (21 June 1764 – 26 May 1840) was a British naval officer and politician.
 Serving in the American War of Independence and French Revolutionary and Napoleonic Wars, he rose to the rank of admiral in the Royal Navy.
 Smith was known for his outspoken character and penchant for acting on his own initiative, which caused a great deal of friction with many of his superiors and colleagues.

-His military skill, personal intelligence and enterprise led to his involvement in a variety of tasks which involved warfare, diplomacy and espionage.
-He became a hero in Britain for leading the successful defence of Acre in 1799, thwarting Napoleon's plans of further conquest in the Sinai.
-Napoleon Bonaparte, reminiscing later in his life, said of him: "That man made me miss my destiny".
+Smith's military skill, personal intelligence and enterprise led to his involvement in a variety of tasks which involved warfare, diplomacy and espionage.
+He became a hero in Britain for leading the successful defence of Acre in 1799, thwarting Napoleon's plans of further conquest in Ottoman Syria.
+Napoleon, reminiscing later in his life, reportedly said of him: "That man made me miss my destiny".

-Sidney’s father also had a Common Law Wife, Mary Butt, giving Sidney 3 half siblings.
-The first was born 14 years after his younger brother John Spencer.
-Their names are Elizabeth, Edward, and Phillipa.
-They were all recognized by his father and bore his surname.